lolmomarchal/Alignment-CSE185-SP24-/README.md

 ```

 ### Public Dataset
 The publically available FASTq file we are using is `ERR10021327.fastq`, which was described earlier, while the reference we are using is titled `sequence.fasta`.
 You can find these files in the `data` directory.
-Simply copy and modify the names of the files in the command above (from Test Dataset Command).
+Simply copy and modify the names of the files into the command above (from Test Dataset Command).
 If you have time, give it a try :)

 ## File Output Format
 The SAM output file contains the alignment results of the sequencing reads against the reference genome.
 Each line represents a single alignment record, and the fields are tab-separated similar to how it appears using `bwa`.
 Example format: